RedisTimeSeries/RedisTimeSeries/docs/commands.md

 - toTimestamp - End timestamp for range query, `+` can be used to express the maximum possible timestamp.

 Optional args:
+* count - Maximum number of returned results per time-series.
+* offset - Offset the timestamps being returned; allows for the starting value to be set.
 * aggregationType - Aggregation type: avg, sum, min, max, range, count, first, last, std.p, std.s, var.p, var.s
 * timeBucket - Time bucket for aggregation in milliseconds